TPZ-CORE/tpz_weapons/README.md

 - The script does not provide any weapon customizations.

-- The script provides durability systems when shooting, when using a torch, lantern, etc.
+- The script provides durability systems when shooting, when using a torch, lantern, etc -- (tpz_inventory) support.